How Many Key Results Per Objective? The Right Number

 5 Mins read

-Most teams write too many Key Results.
-Our analysis of 12,000 Objectives found that high-performing teams average 2.9 Key Results per Objective — and that overloading an Objective with measures correlates with worse outcomes (−0.25).
-The count problem and the quality problem are connected.
-This guide covers both.
+The right number of Key Results per Objective is 2 to 4.
+Across 7,419 Objectives on OKRs Tool, high-performing teams average 2.9 Key Results per Objective, and overloading an Objective with more measures correlates with worse outcomes (−0.25 completion score).
+The count problem and the quality problem are connected, and this guide covers both.

 Real KR examples, a stress-test checklist, and the baseline-to-target formula — write sharper Key Results your team will actually track.